hkamran/Hoones/README.md

 	Plays NROM, and some UxROM cartidges.
 	Modern Browsers ONLY (Preference to Firefox)
+	There is no speed limit on the emulation so games can appear to run really really fast.
+Be careful!

+## Notes

+	Always wanted to try emulation, so I began my journey by implementing what I thought was a simple console.
+	After about a month and some odd days, I have come to realize the ridiculousness of what needs to be done to emulate consoles.
+It was an interesting project but I will never agian try this.
+Never agian.

 ## Special Thanks

 - People at http://nesdev.com/ for creating and maintaining a great wiki